nguyen-michael/corn-notes/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 # corn-notes
-Cornell Style Note taking application for educators and students
+Cornell Style Note taking application for educators and students.
+Create and save structured notes to the cloud.
+With authentication and note saving ability.

 #### Heroku
 - https://corn-notes.herokuapp.com/